grafana/worldmap-panel/README.md

 ]
 ```

 This query contains both data (the value `75.654324173059`) and a location (the geohash `9wvfgzurfzb` which is in Colorado).
-So using these, the Worldmap panel will draw one circle in Colorado, USA with the value 75.654324173059.
+So using these, one circle will be drawn in Colorado, USA with the value 75.654324173059.

 ## Time Series Data as the Data Source